 He thought what he had discovered could not be true because the implications could not make sense.
 It was in order to demonstrate the absurdity of the wave function being the basic reality that he described this idea.
 It means the cat has to be alive and dead at the same time.

 Essentially, a cat in a closed box has a fifty-fifty chance of being killed by a quantum device.
-According to standard quantum mechanics, the cat is then in a superposed state of dead and alive at the same time, as in the first picture below.
+According to standard quantum mechanics, all possibilities must come true.
+So the cat is then in a superposed state of dead and alive at the same time, as in the first picture below.
 Which does not make sense.
 As we know, as is obvious, in the ordinary world such a thing is always one way or the other.

 Then, according to the physics, when Schrödinger observes the state of the cat, it thereby becomes determinate.
 And this too of course makes no sense.
 How can looking at something change what is physically real.

 The first step in the unravelling of this paradox is that the cat is indeed both alive and dead, but in different parallel versions of an ordinary world.
 In the many-worlds universe of Everett’s Many-Worlds theory, both versions of the outcome become real.
 This was Everett’s solution to the measurement problem.
 It was a stroke of genius.

 This was confirmed by the pioneering physicist Bryce DeWitt.
 He was the first to take a serious interest in Everett’s work.
 He challenged Everett on various points but eventually confirmed his theory.
 As he stated:

 Schrödinger felt that the wave mechanics that led to this paradox presented an unacceptable description of reality.
 However, Everett, Wheeler and Graham’s interpretation of quantum mechanics pictures the cats as inhabiting two simultaneous, noninteracting, but equally real worlds.
 (1970, 31)

 The key point is that Schrödinger, before he makes the observation, is in both these versions of the ordinary world, the parallel worlds.